Dynamical systems analysis in $f(T,\phi)$ gravity: Dynamical System Analysis of the Models

 \item{\bf Critical Point $G$:} As the values of the density parameters, deceleration parameter and EoS parameter become same as that of the critical point $B$ and $C$ and also the eigenvalues, therefore the behaviour of this critical point $G$ remains same as that of $B$ and $C$.

 \end{itemize}

-Fig.~\ref{Fig4} shows the EoS parameter ($\omega_{tot}$) (Red curve) of the cosmos together with the relative energy densities of dark matter ($\Omega_{m}$), radiation ($\Omega_{r}$) and dark energy ($\Omega_{de}$).
-The diagram shows that the radiation dominates (Cyan curve) the cosmos first, followed by a brief period of domination by the matter (Blue curve), and after that the dark energy sector (Pink curve).
-The statistics show us to be in a stage when dark matter and dark energy are dominant.
+The critical points $B$, $C$, $F$, and $G$ are representing the dark energy sector and showing late-time cosmic acceleration behaviour of the Universe.
+These critical points show the attractor phase (stable).
+The critical points $A$ and $D$ indicate the matter and radiation phase respectively and show unstable behaviour of the Universe.
+In Fig.~\ref{Fig4}, the evolution of the energy densities as well as EoS parameter as a function of redshift has been shown.
+The EoS parameter ($\omega_{tot}$) (Red curve) of the cosmos together with the relative energy densities of dark matter ($\Omega_{m}$), radiation ($\Omega_{r}$) and dark energy ($\Omega_{de}$) are shown.
+The evolution shows the radiation phase (Cyan curve), followed by a brief period of domination by the matter (Blue curve), and after that the domination of dark energy sector (Pink curve).
+We observe that the Universe transit from a matter dominated phase to an acceleration era at late times.
+The present value of the dark matter and dark energy density parameters remain respectively, around $0.3$ and $0.7$ at $z=0$.
+Also, we have found $\omega_{tot.}\approx -0.76$ and $\omega_{de}\approx -1$ at the present cosmic time.
 The EoS parameter approaches to $-1$ leading to the $\Lambda$CDM behaviour of the model.
-Prior to this it started with radiation era $\frac{1}{3}$ and vanishes during the matter dominated era.